 Three bands indicated that they were registered with the Artists Registry at the Ministry of Community Development, Culture and the Arts allowing for tax deductible investment benefits for companies.
 It was noted that one telecom company that has a major event sponsorship portfolio “does not provide funding for international events.”
 That reticence by the private sector to invest provided a case study of the refined business model that local acts have to utilise.
 The potential to raise funds quickly was shown with the anecdote of Los Alumnos De San Juan’s successful aggressive campaign to raise over $100,000 for a trip to the ASK-facilitated WOMEX showcase in 2015 that utilised traditional media and direct appeals to the public.
 The reported benefits of their experience are still forthcoming.

 SIDEBAR: How to get there and is it worth it?

-The process for going to the SXSW Trinbago Showcase stage includes a local audition at the AMMBCON Expo in August 2015 where six acts were chosen by SXSW Music Fest Programmer / Venues, Todd Puckhaber to receive a “coupon” that allowed them to register in the SXSW database: 5 Miles to Midnight, Sidekick Envy, King Inzy & DopeskisDaBand, Jontpop, Orange Sky and Derron Ellies.
+The process for going to the SXSW Trinbago Showcase stage included a local audition at the AMMBCON Expo in August 2015 where six acts were chosen by SXSW Music Fest Programmer / Venues, Todd Puckhaber to receive a “coupon” that allowed them to register in the SXSW database: 5 Miles to Midnight, Sidekick Envy, King Inzy & DopeskisDaBand, Jointpop, Orange Sky and Derron Ellies.
 Once registered, Puckhaber then later selected four acts to receive an “invitation to perform”, the desired paper.